the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure the correct properties are set for list widget queries, to avoid problems when running alongside Events Calendar PRO (props @KZeni) [94105]
 * Fix - Fixed issue where left- or right-aligned images at the bottom of event descriptions would overlap event meta on single-event pages [71134]
+* Fix - Fixed issue where Google Maps Link would display in some situations even when there is no address information for which to generate a link.
+[94909]
 * Tweak - Adjusted CSS to improve the display of venue URLs/phone numbers (especially when Events Calendar PRO is also active) (our thanks to Mathew on the forums for flagging this issue) [69127]

 = [4.6.6] 2017-11-21 =